LewisResearchGroup/digestR/README.md

     library(digestR)
 ### Alternative for windows users.
-A Windows installer for digestR is available in the **Releases** tab.
-Click on the [installer](https://github.com/LewisResearchGroup/digestR/releases/tag/v1.0.0/setup_digestR.exe) to download the binary file to your computer.
+A Windows installer for digestR is available in the [**Releases**](https://github.com/LewisResearchGroup/digestR/releases/tag/v1.0.0) tab.
+Click on setup_digestR.exe to download the binary file to your computer.
 Once downloaded, double-click the file to begin installation.
 This will install the digestR package on your system and create a desktop shortcut for easy access.

 ## GUI Functions Documentation